openjfx/javafx-gradle-plugin/README.md

 #### Extra plugins

-On `0.0.14` and below there was a transitive dependency on `org.javamodularity.moduleplugin`.
+In versions `0.0.14` and below, there was a transitive dependency on `org.javamodularity.moduleplugin`.
-If your **modular** project stops working after updating to `0.1.0` or above it is likely that you need to explicitly add the [org.javamodularity.moduleplugin](https://plugins.gradle.org/plugin/org.javamodularity.moduleplugin) back to your build and set `java.modularity.inferModulePath.set(false)` to keep things working as they were.
+If your **modular** project stops working after updating to `0.1.0` or above, it is likely that you need to explicitly add the [org.javamodularity.moduleplugin](https://plugins.gradle.org/plugin/org.javamodularity.moduleplugin) back to your build and set `java.modularity.inferModulePath.set(false)` to keep things working as they were.
 This plugin helped with transitive dependencies on legacy jars that haven't been modularized yet, but now you